 Financial Adviser, Urban Wealth Management

-Derenda King is a CERTIFIED FINANCIAL PLANNER™ professional and financial adviser with Urban Wealth Management.
-Prior to becoming an adviser, Derenda worked in higher education and held various positions at local colleges and universities.
-Although she is no longer in a formal educational setting, she is still an educator at heart.
+Derenda King is a CERTIFIED FINANCIAL PLANNER™ professional, Certified Student Loan Professional (CSLP®) and financial adviser with Urban Wealth Management.
+She is also the owner of Collegiate Financial Coach, LLC, which provides financial coaching to families with college-bound students who need assistance with developing a college funding plan and to individuals seeking strategies for repaying their student loan debt.
+Prior to becoming an adviser, Derenda worked in higher education, and she is still an educator at heart.
 She provides comprehensive, holistic financial planning services, with an added focus on late-stage college planning, and is passionate about educating, empowering and equipping individuals with the knowledge to make more informed decisions about their money.